-Knowing how to buy website design packages is an important key to business growth
+Knowing how to buy the right website design packages is an important key to business growth

 No one wants a website design package that reduces their visibility, damages their brand, or frustrates their customers.
-Website package shopping is not the same as looking for a TV, buying a car or shopping for a new washer and dryer.
+Shopping for a website package is not the same as looking for a TV, buying a car or shopping for a new washer and dryer.
 Why?
 Because all of these things have standard measurements of volume, size, speed and they come with warranties.
-Almost none of those things are true of website design.
+Almost none of those things are true of website design (👎 bummer).

 It's hard to compare apples to apples when it comes to web design, but having a few rules of thumb can help you weed through the marketing speak and get down to the critical factors.

 Rule #1 for Website Design Packages- Website Design is a Service